 Nicole is dedicated to the sadhana (practice) of parenting and living fully, without fear.
-She honors deeply the practices and teachings of Sri K. Patthabi Jois (through her teacher Nancy Gilgoff, of Maui, HI), BKS Iyengar (through Zoe Stewart of Arlington, MA), the traditions and teachings of Chogyam Trungpa Rinpoche, Sakyong Mipham Rinpoche and the Shambala lineage, and immensely grateful to the Shambala Sangha at Karme Choling (Barnet, VT), as well as Panditji and The Himalayan Institute with whom Nicole has traveled to the Garwhal Himalayas in India (2006) and Cameroon, West Africa (2010).
-She founded her yoga studio, Yoga Mandala, in Winchester, MA, in October 2001, and brought Toni Bergins’ Journey Dance to the program in 2012 to offer ecstatic movement as a way of expanding both the personal, therapeutic, and universal dimensions of physical practice and honoring and loving what is unique about our very own Self.
-Nicole is a certified Journey Dance Faciliator and a practicing Reiki Master, certified through her teacher Gita Brink Bryant, in the Usui Tradition.
+She honors deeply the practices and teachings of Sri K. Patthabi Jois (through her teacher Nancy Gilgoff, of Maui, HI), BKS Iyengar (through Zoe Stewart of Arlington, MA), the traditions and teachings of Chogyam Trungpa Rinpoche and the Shambala lineage, and is immensely grateful to the Shambala Sangha at Karme Choling (Barnet, VT), as well as Panditji and The Himalayan Institute with whom Nicole has traveled to the Garwhal Himalayas in India (2006) and Cameroon, West Africa (2010).
+She founded her yoga studio, Yoga Mandala, in Winchester, MA, in October 2001, and brought Toni Bergins’ Journey Dance to the program in 2012 to offer somatic expressive therapy as a way of expanding both the personal, therapeutic, and universal dimensions of physical practice and honoring and loving what is unique about our very own Self.
+Nicole is certified as a Yoga Therapist (through the International Association of Yoga Therapists), is a certified Journey Dance Facilitator and a practicing Reiki Master, certified through her teacher Gita Brink Bryant, in the Usui Tradition.
 Nicole has also been featured in Natural Health Magazine and is trained as a Life Coach through the Life Purpose Institute.
 You can learn more about Nicole through BostonVoyager.

 More about Nicole